jonychoi/Computer-Vision-Paper-Reviews/README.md

 ### **Code Practice**

-> Providing an end to end study script of codes for the paper so that even rookies can study as easily and perfectly as possible.
+> Providing an end to end study script of codes for the paper.

 ### **Jupyter Notebook edited Original Paper**

-> Providing the Original Paper converted into Jupyter notbook for easy and fast modification and understanding.
+> Providing the Jupyter notbook converted Original Paper for easy and fast modification and understanding.

 ---